Best Checking Accounts of February 2025

 How many checking accounts can I have?

 You can have multiple checking accounts, even with the same bank, but keep in mind that having several accounts can complicate managing your money.
-If your finances are complex, you may need more than one account, though.
+If your finances are complex, you may need more than one account.
 For example, you may need separate checking accounts for business and personal finances if you run a company, or you may want personal and joint accounts if you have a spouse.